lukehawkins22/Software_Engineering_and_DevOps/README.md

 3. This GitHub Repository
 4. Web browser of your choice

+See requirements.txt for a list of all required python packages.

 Installation:
 To install and setup this application, follow the below steps.
 1. Install Python.
 This must be installed on the machine running the app and it must be accessible from the application directory.
 An example Ubuntu command to install Python can be seen below: